As U.S. and China meet, Chinese courts decide fate of jailed Canadians viewed as bargaining chip

 Legal experts said it was unlikely Spavor or Kovrig would be found not guilty, given China’s highly politicized courts and high conviction rate.
 Politically sensitive cases are usually held behind closed doors, with verdicts often handed down within a few hours.

-Canada’s foreign minister Marc Garneau said on Wednesday that his government remained “deeply troubled by the lack of transparency surrounding these proceedings.”
+Canadian Foreign Minister Marc Garneau said on Wednesday that his government remained “deeply troubled by the lack of transparency surrounding these proceedings.”

 It was possible their verdicts could be delayed or announced later, depending on the outcome of the talks in Alaska, according to a diplomat familiar with their cases.